-Following this offering and the Private Placements, the Apollo Stockholder will beneficially own approximately 73.3% of the voting power of our outstanding common equity (or approximately 71.6% if the underwriters exercise their option to purchase additional shares in full).
-If the Private Placements do not close, following this offering the Apollo Stockholder will beneficially own approximately 81.3% of the voting power of our outstanding common equity (or approximately 79.3% if the underwriters exercise their option to purchase additional shares in full).
-As a result, the Apollo Stockholder will have the power to elect a majority of our directors.
-Therefore, individuals affiliated with Apollo will have effective control over the outcome of votes on all matters requiring approval by our stockholders, including the election of directors, entering into significant corporate transactions such as mergers, tender offers, and the sale of all or substantially all of our assets and issuance of additional debt or equity.
-The interests of Apollo and its affiliates, including the Apollo Funds and the Apollo Stockholder, could conflict with or differ from our interests or the interests of our other stockholders.
-For example, the concentration of ownership held by the Apollo Stockholder could delay, defer, or prevent a change in control of our company or impede a merger, takeover, or other business combination which may otherwise be favorable for us.
+Following this offering, the Apollo Funds will beneficially own approximately % of the voting power of our outstanding common equity (or approximately % if the underwriters exercise their option to purchase additional shares in full), in part due to the voting power of the one share of Class B common stock to be issued to one of the Apollo Funds in connection with the Corporate Conversion.
+An affiliate of Apollo, as the holder of our one share of Class B common stock, will be entitled to a number of votes equal to the number of shares of Class A common stock issuable upon the full exercise of the outstanding Apollo Warrants at the time of such vote.
+As a result, the Apollo Funds will have the power to elect a majority of our directors.
+Therefore, individuals affiliated with Apollo will have effective control over the outcome of votes on all matters requiring approval by our stockholders, including entering into significant corporate transactions such as mergers, tender offers, and the sale of all or substantially all of our assets and issuance of additional debt or equity.
+The interests of Apollo and its affiliates, including the Apollo Funds, could conflict with or differ from our interests or the interests of our other stockholders.
+For example, the concentration of ownership held by the Apollo Funds could delay, defer, or prevent a change in control of our company or impede a merger, takeover, or other business combination which may otherwise be favorable for us.
 Additionally, Apollo and its affiliates are in the business of making investments in companies and may, from time to time, acquire and hold interests in or provide advice to businesses that compete directly or indirectly with us, or are suppliers or customers of ours.
 Apollo and its affiliates may also pursue acquisition opportunities that may be complementary to our business, and as a result, those acquisition opportunities may not be available to us.
 Any such investment may increase the potential for the conflicts of interest discussed in this risk factor.
-So long as the Apollo Stockholder continues to directly or indirectly beneficially own a significant amount of our equity, even if such amount is less than 50%, the Apollo Stockholder will continue to be able to substantially influence or effectively control our ability to enter into corporate transactions.
-The Apollo Stockholder also has a right to nominate a number of directors comprising a percentage of our board of directors in accordance with Apollo and its affiliates' beneficial ownership of the voting power of our outstanding common stock (rounded up to the nearest whole number), except that if Apollo and its affiliates, including the Apollo Stockholder, beneficially own more than 50% of the voting power of our outstanding common stock, the Apollo Stockholder will have the right to nominate a majority of the directors.
+So long as the Apollo Funds continue to directly or indirectly own a significant amount of our equity, even if such amount is less than 50%, the Apollo Funds will continue to be able to substantially influence or effectively control our ability to enter into corporate transactions.
+In addition, we have an executive committee that serves at the discretion of our Board and is composed of two members nominated by the Apollo Funds and our CEO, who are authorized to take actions (subject to certain exceptions) that it reasonably determines are appropriate.
+See "Management-Board Committees-Executive Committee" for a further discussion.